 - Leanyer Zone Substation - Construction of a brand new zone substation located in Leanyer is underway and is scheduled for completion in late 2014.

 - Darwin CBD water supply enhancement - Darwin's central business district is growing rapidly and new water mains are needed to meet demand.
-Power and Water has installed 1.2km of pipe along the south side of the Esplanade and Daly Street.
-Work has now commenced to place 2km of mains along Dinah Beach Road, Duke Street, Burt Street, Day Street and McMinn Street with direct drilling under Daly Street Bridge and McMinn Street.
+Power and Water has installed 1.2km of pipe along the south side of the Esplanade and Daly Street, and 2km of mains has been installed along Dinah Beach Road, Duke Street, Burt Street, Day Street and McMinn Street.
 This project will ensure continuing water supply to the CBD, Stuart Park and surrounds.

-- Raising the full supply level of Darwin River Dam - The full supply level of Darwin River Dam has been increased by 20% with the raising of the dam spillway by 1.3 metres in 2009 and 2010.
+- Raising the full supply level of Darwin River Dam - The full supply level of Darwin River Dam has been increased by 20 per cent with the raising of the dam spillway by 1.3 metres.
 This work has increased the capacity of the reservoir, which supplies Darwin, Palmerston and surrounding rural areas.
 The project was finalised with works on the intake tower in 2011.

 - Manton Dam water quality sampling project is ongoing.
 The project involves the release of water from the dam to the Manton River, and a program of water quality and environmental monitoring.
 The project will assist Power and Water in its understanding of the behaviour of the reservoir and the variability of water quality.

-- Alice Water Smart is a two year project that aims to preserve Alice Springs’ finite groundwater source and secure the long term sustainability of the town.
+- Alice Water Smart - A project designed to preserve Alice Springs’ finite groundwater source and secure the long term sustainability of the town.
 The aim is to reduce water consumption by Alice Springs’ residents by 1600 million litres per year, equivalent to two months average water supply.
-The $15 million Alice Water Smart Plan includes home and business water audits, an expanded rebate scheme, smart irrigation for parks and ovals, improved water management and increased recycling and installation of smart meters to allow homes and businesses to monitor water use.
-Funding of $7.5 million is being provided under the National Water Security Plan for Cities and Towns, a key component of the Australian Government’s long-term Water for the Future initiative.
-This was matched by Power and Water with contributions from consortium members.
+The Alice Water Smart Plan included home and business water audits, an expanded rebate scheme, smart irrigation for parks and ovals, improved water management and increased recycling and installation of smart meters to allow homes and businesses to monitor water use.

 - Palmerston South Elevated Water Tank - As part of the ongoing strategy to secure the water supply for the growing population of the City of Palmerston and adjoining rural areas, a new elevated water storage tank will be built.
 The new elevated water storage will provide supply to the eastern suburbs of Zuccoli, Johnston, Bellamack and Palmerston South as well as potential interim supply to areas of Howard Springs.

-Construction is expected to start in Dry Season 2013 and be completed in Dry Season 2014.
+Construction is expected to start in 2013 and be completed in 2014.